Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6670 (OEM) should theoretically perform a lot faster than the Radeon HD 4650 512MB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6670 (OEM) should be much faster than the Radeon HD 4650 512MB in general. (explain)

-Texel RateBoth cards have exactly the same texel rate, so theoretically they should be equally good at at anisotropic filtering. (explain)Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6670 (OEM) is a better choice, by a large margin. (explain)
+Texel RateBoth cards have exactly the same texel rate, so in theory they should perform equally good at at anisotropic filtering. (explain)Pixel RateThe Radeon HD 6670 (OEM) is a lot (approximately 33%) more effective at anti-aliasing than the Radeon HD 4650 512MB, and will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison